Chicken Soup with Butternut Squash

 - Simmer for 45 minutes, until chicken is thoroughly cooked

 - Take chicken out and remove skin.
-Using two forks pull meat from bone
+Using two forks pull meat from the bone

 - Return chicken (8 oz for 2 servings, 12 oz if making 3 portions).